Gamerrethink/aws-bootcamp-cruddur-2023/journal/week1.md

 7. Containerize Application (Dockerfiles, Docker Compose)

    Containerized my application during the livestream.
 The first time I tried containerizing the app, it didn't work.
 It took retracing my steps to realize I forgot        to put in the enviorment variables.

+8. Document the Notification Endpoint for the OpenAI Document

+9. Write a Flask Backend Endpoint for Notifications

+10. Write a React Page for Notifications

+11. Run DynamoDB Local Container and ensure it works

+12. Run Postgres Container and ensure it works